2024

 Gambit Strategies

-The Washington, D.C.-based digital firm Gambit Strategies was paid $122 million for media protection and placement by the Harris and Biden campaigns, as of the middle of October.
+The Washington, D.C.-based digital firm Gambit Strategies was paid $122 million for media production and placement by the Harris and Biden campaigns, as of the middle of October.
 Founded in 2021, Gambit Strategies specializes in digital persuasion and mobilization, and does not work on fundraising.

 Gambit Partner Megan Clasen was a senior paid media advisor to President Biden’s 2020 campaign, and according to her bio she began her career in advertising working with brands including Samsung and AT&T, and then in 2015 joined Hillary for America’s digital advertising team.
 The firm’s other partner, Patrick McHugh, was previously the executive director for Biden’s chief outside group in the 2020 cycle, Priorities USA, including a super PAC, a dark money nonprofit, and a charitable foundation.
 Gambit was paid $17 million by Priorities USA Action during the 2022 midterm cycle, according to OpenSecrets, before the super PAC was relegated to a minor role in the 2024 cycle and replaced with Future Forward.